 Admission standards are established with the intent that admitted students have the potential to meet the graduation requirements of the College.
-Undergraduate students are normally admitted by the University Admissions Office and are typically admitted directly into their programs of major interest.
-Graduate students are admitted by the Dean of the College on the advice of the chairperson of the student’s program.
+Graduate students are admitted by the Associate Dean of Academics of the College on the advice of the chairperson of the student’s program.
 Graduate students are required to complete any assigned prerequisite courses with grades of ‘B’ or better before beginning graduate courses.

 The role of the advisor is to provide counsel and guidance concerning program or career objectives, selection of courses during registration, conflicts in scheduling, probation problems, poor grades, tutorial referral and personal matters.
 Each student has ultimate responsibility for his/her own academic program and should be very familiar with all program requirements.